Kagigz/Kagigz/README.md

 ![banner](banner_github.jpg)

 I recently co-founded [Emera](https://emera.app) and I'm its CTO.
-We're working on a SaaS to revolutionize Customer Service in the Manufacturing Industry.
+We're working on a SaaS to revolutionize Customer Service in the B2B.

 Before that, I was a Software Engineer at Microsoft where I worked with customers on all sorts of projects, in a team focused on projects related to Data & Artificial Intelligence.